 Muay Thai courses in Thailand

-Muay Thai is for everyone, from beginners starting out to amateur boxers, mixed martial artists or anyone who wants to toughen up while getting fit at the same time.
+Muay Thai is for everyone, from beginners starting to amateur boxers, mixed martial artists or anyone who wants to toughen up while getting fit at the same time.
 Thailand (of course) is the best place in the world to enrol on a Muay Thai course, with literally hundreds of gyms to train at up and down the country.
 You can find a good percentage of those that welcome foreigners on Thailand’s largest island, Phuket.
-The Muay Thai courses on offer here often include multiple daily workout sessions, gym access, personal trainers, meals and accommodation.
+The Muay Thai courses here often include multiple daily workout sessions, gym access, personal trainers, meals and accommodation.
 Packages can also be as short or long as you choose – generally from a few days to one month.
 Tiger Muay Thai, Lion Muay Thai, Sunmalee and Sinbi are all recommended camps.

 Accredited TEFL Courses in Thailand